simoninns/stylophone-1968/README.md

 * Libre-Office spreadsheets demonstrating the maths within the design
 * An OpenSCAD recreation of the Stylophone's case (modified for FFF 3D printing).

-For more information about any of the above please see the project Wiki.
+For more information about any of the above please see [the project wiki](https://github.com/simoninns/stylophone-1968/wiki)

 ## Author
 This project is created, designed and maintained by Simon Inns.